st-tu-dresden/inloop/CONTRIBUTING.md

 ## Rules for contributing code

 In general, do one thing at a time and don't bite off more than you can chew.
-Long living branches are usually a signal that a feature needs splitting up.
+Long living branches are usually a sign that a feature needs to be split up.
 Furthermore, chances are high that such a branch will be hard to integrate into `master`.
 Divide and conquer!